Skip to content

 Common firecrest

 The Common Firecrest, a tiny bird from the kinglet family, is found in temperate Europe and northwest Africa.
-It is known for its bright orange and black striped crest which distinguishes it from other kinglets.
+It is known for its bright orange and black striped crest, distinguishing it from other kinglets.

 This bird is partially migratory, with those in central Europe moving southwards during winters.